 Note that the order doesn’t matter in multiplication, so the above answer can be written as “(x + 6)(x + 1).”

-Solve the model solutions to the chapter Factorisation that are provided in detail through simple step-step solutions to all questions in an NCERT textbooks only at BYJU’S.
+Solve the model solutions to the chapter factorisation that are provided in detail through simple step-step solutions to all questions only at BYJU’S.